openapi-processor/openapi-processor-spring/docs/processor/index.md

 ---
 layout: default
-title: The generatr
+title: The processor
 nav_order: 2
 has_children: true
 ---

-# The generatr
+# The processor

-The openapi-generatr-spring is an **interface only & model** open api generatr.
+The openapi-processor-spring is an **interface only & model** open api generator.
 That means it will only generate java interfaces for the endpoints and the required model POJO classes.
 It is the projects task to implement the endpoint interfaces.